guguji666666/GJS-MDC-Tips/Recommendation investigation/Access to storage accounts with firewall and virtual network configurations should be restricted.md

 ### All in all, the information we need to collect before reaching databrick team
 * Tenant id
 * Subscription id
+* Affected databricks workspace
-* Resource id of the storage accounts
+* Resource id of the databricks storage accounts

 Finally we can get the permissions required:
 * */read;microsoft.authorization/policyexemptions/*